Wednesday July 31, 2019

 7. Defect management

 This section talks about the process followed for reporting and closing defects.
 Most companies use test management or defect tracking tools like ALM, Bugzilla, and Rally, etc. This section also discusses to whom the defects will be assigned and the steps to closure.

 This section contains the list of documents the testing team promises to deliver after the testing process is completed.
 Test results summary, defect list, and testing metrics are some of the deliverables that can be mentioned here.

 This section mentions the hardware requirements and setup that is needed for testing and the environment in which the testing will be done in each phase.
 In most cases, the testing is done in QA or Stage environment with a dummy copy of production data.

-This is a very important section which lists out the risks and contingencies along with the mitigation plan.
+This is a very important section that lists out the risks and contingencies along with the mitigation plan.
 There can be many types of risks like hardware failures, application downtime, data unavailable, etc. These basically refer to issues that can impact your testing activities and schedule.
-For all risks mentioned, it is advisable to a mitigation plan.
+For all risks mentioned, it is advisable for a mitigation plan.
 This is like a plan B when plan A fails.